 I want to be distracted.
 From the uncertainty of it all.
 From everyone’s opinions presented as the whole truth.
 From my own unrelenting thoughts.

-Give me ten episodes to binge-watch of Hell on Wheels or giggle through hours of Adventure Time.
+Give me ten episodes to binge-watch of the latest show or giggle through hours of my favorite cartoon.
 I want music and books, movies and games, all to divert the yammering in my brain.
 Put all my focus onto the unreality of some fictional characters pain and triumphs.